MCW9/DMWG_demo/test_lesson.md

 - Recognize the need for data management.
 - Plan a good genomics experiment and getting started with project organization.
-- Explain the RNA-seq experiment and its objectives.
 - Define "metadata" and describe it for the example experiment.

 ## Data Management